colerusson/startup/README.md

 4. Manage state and props: React components have a concept of state and props.
 State refers to data that changes over time within a component while props are properties that are passed down to a component from its parent.
 You'll need to manage state and props within your React components to ensure they function as expected.
 5. Use React libraries and tools: There are many React libraries and tools available that can help you convert your web files to React more easily.
 For example, you can use React Router to handle routing within your application, or use a CSS-in-JS library like Styled Components to manage your CSS styles.
 6. Test your components: Finally, it's important to test your React components thoroughly to ensure they work as expected.
 You can use tools like Jest and Enzyme to create automated tests for your React components.
+7. Some examples of daemons in Unix-based systems include cron, syslogd, sshd, and httpd, while in Windows systems they are known as services.
+8. Daemons can be vulnerable to security threats, such as privilege escalation attacks, denial of service attacks, and data theft, so it is important to ensure that they are properly secured and monitored.

 Express
 1. Express is a popular, open-source web application framework for Node.js that allows you to easily build web applications and APIs.